-If a student at the Merrillville campus feels that the College has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Bureau of Health Education Schools.
+Colleges accredited by the Accrediting Bureau of Health Education Schools (Merrillville) must have a procedure and operational plan for handling student complaints.
+If a student feels that the College has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Bureau of Health Education Schools.
 Please direct all inquiries to: